tintinrevient/intelligent-agents/assignment-1/README.md

 * Married men do not have children ⊑ marriedPerson ⊓ malePerson ⊓ ∃hasChild.person ⊑ ⊥

-* Michael is a father with children named Alice and Bob ≡ Michael: (parent ⊓ malePerson), hasChild(Michael, {Alice, Bob})
+* Michael is a father with children named Alice and Bob -> Michael: (parent ⊓ malePerson), (Michael, Alice): hasChild, (Michael, Bob): hasChild

 * Charlie is a married man ≡ Charlie: (marriedPerson ⊓ malePerson)